80/20 Auto Insurance Settlements in 2025 (Complete Guide)

 Ultimately, each accident scenario is unique.
 To accurately determine fault, insurance companies will consider various forms of evidence such as police reports, witness statements, dashcam footage, and other relevant information.
 This process helps ensure an accurate assessment and can affect the comprehensive insurance quote provided.

-What Does an 80/20 Car Insurance Settlement Mean for Compensation?
+Impact of an 80/20 Car Insurance Settlement on Compensation

 If you were not at-fault for an accident in any way, then you should not be assigned any blame.
 If a claims adjuster is pushing for an 80/20 insurance claim, then it’s within your right to push back.
 If the insurance company continues to insist on an 80/20 insurance claim without merit, then consider hiring a lawyer.